SHIVAM191427/Adventure-Sales-Dashboard/README.md

-# Adventure-Sales-Dashboard
+# Power BI Dashboard - Adventure Works Sales Data

-This project involves the creation of a dynamic Power BI dashboard using a sales dataset from Adventure Works.
-The dashboard is designed to provide insights into various business metrics, leveraging the power of Data Analysis Expressions (DAX) functions for advanced calculations and analytics.
+This project involves the creation of a dynamic Power BI dashboard using the **Adventure Works** sales dataset.
+The goal of the dashboard is to provide valuable insights into various business metrics and trends.
+I leveraged **Data Analysis Expressions (DAX)** functions to perform advanced calculations and analytics.

-Key Features:
+## Key Features

+- **Data Cleaning & Transformation**
-    Data Cleaning & Transformation: Data was preprocessed and transformed to ensure consistency and accuracy, using Power BI’s Power Query Editor.
+  Data was preprocessed and transformed using **Power BI’s Power Query Editor** to ensure consistency and accuracy.

+- **DAX Calculations**
-    DAX Calculations: Utilized complex DAX functions for creating custom metrics and KPIs, including Year-over-Year growth, Moving Averages, and Profitability Analysis.
+  Utilized complex **DAX functions** to create custom metrics and KPIs, including:
+  - Year-over-Year Growth
+  - Moving Averages
+  - Profitability Analysis

+- **Interactive Visualizations**
-    Interactive Visualizations: Built multiple interactive charts and graphs to enable users to explore trends and performance in sales, profit margins, product categories, and more.
+  Built multiple interactive charts and graphs to visualize key business performance indicators, such as:
+  - Sales Performance
+  - Profit Margins
+  - Product Categories

+- **Dynamic Slicers**
-    Dynamic Slicers: Integrated slicers for dynamic filtering and drill-down capabilities to allow users to segment data by time, region, or product category.
+  Integrated **slicers** for dynamic filtering, allowing users to drill down into data by:
+  - Time Period (Year, Quarter, Month)
+  - Region
+  - Product Category

+- **User-friendly Dashboard**
-    User-friendly Dashboard: Developed an intuitive and visually appealing dashboard that provides easy-to-understand insights for business decision-makers.
+  Developed an intuitive and visually appealing dashboard, making it easy for business decision-makers to interpret data and take actionable insights.

+## Technologies Used

+- **Power BI**
+- **DAX** (Data Analysis Expressions)
+- **Power Query Editor**
+- **Sales Data (Adventure Works)**

+## Objective

-    This project showcases my ability to create interactive and insightful business dashboards using Power BI and apply advanced DAX functions for data analysis.
+This project showcases my ability to create **interactive dashboards** and apply **advanced DAX functions** to extract actionable insights from raw business data.